-FIGURE 1 - LOCATION MAP OF THE PROPOSED PROJECT
+FIGURE 1 - LOCATION MAP OF THE PROPOSED PROJECT NOVEMBER 2020

-2.6 POTENTIAL IMPACTS OF THE PROJECT

-2.6.1 SOCIO-ECONOMIC

-The potential social impacts are anticipated to be of low significance, and those that may transpire shall be confined within the EPLs site, these potential impacts may include the following:

-- Potential to unearth, damage or destroy undiscovered heritage remains; - Minor disruption to the residents of the farms within the EPLs, including some increase in noise levels and dust arising from drilling and vehicle use; - Some jobs will be created as a result of the project; and - There will be economic benefits due to increased investment and investor confidence in the Namibian minerals sector.
+2.6 POTENTIAL IMPACTS OF THE PROJECT 2.6.1 SOCIO-ECONOMIC The potential social impacts are anticipated to be of low significance, and those that may transpire shall be confined within the EPL, these potential impacts may include the following: - Potential to unearth, damage or destroy undiscovered heritage remains; - Minor disruption to the residents of the farms within the EPL, including some increase in noise levels and dust arising from drilling and vehicle use; - Some jobs will be created as a result of the project; and - There will be economic benefits due to increased investment and investor confidence in the Namibian minerals sector.
+2.6.2 ENVIRONMENTAL The potential environmental impacts are anticipated to be of minor significance, and those that may occur shall be contained within the EPL site; these potential impacts may include the following: - Some potential vegetation loss due to possible tracks creation; the vegetation is expected to recover fully during ensuing rain seasons; - Potential use of natural resources, including groundwater in liaison with the farmers; and - Minor risk of loss of contaminants as a result of hydrocarbon, chemical or drill fluids from exploration activities potentially leading to localised soil contamination; this aspect will be controlled at all times.
+3 CONSIDERATION OF ALTERNATIVES Best practice environmental assessment methodology calls for consideration and assessment of alternatives to a proposed project.
+In a project such as this one, it is difficult to identify alternatives to satisfy the goals of the proposed project; the activities shall be specific to the EPL, which were granted by the MME.

-2.6.2 ENVIRONMENTAL

-The potential environmental impacts are anticipated to be of minor significance, and those that may occur shall be contained within the EPLs site, these potential impacts may include the following:

-- Some potential vegetation loss due to possible tracks creation; the vegetation is expected to recover fully during ensuing rain seasons; - Potential use of resources, including surface and groundwater; and - Minor risk of loss of contaminant of hydrocarbon, chemical or drill fluids from exploration activities potentially leading to localised ground contamination; this aspect will be controlled at all times.

-3 CONSIDERATION OF ALTERNATIVES

-Best practice environmental assessment methodology calls for consideration and assessment of alternatives to a proposed project.

-In a project such as this one, it is difficult to identify alternatives to satisfy the need of the proposed project; the activities shall be specific to the EPLs, which were granted by the MME.

 During the assessment, alternatives will take the form of a consideration of optimisation and efficiency to reduce potential effects e.g. different types of technology or operations, route access and exploration methods.

-4 THE ENVIRONMENTAL ASSESSMENT PROCESS

-This ESIA, conducted by ECC, is undertaken in terms of the Environmental Management Act, 2007 and its regulations.
-The process followed in this ESIA is set out in the flowchart in Figure 2.
+4 THE ENVIRONMENTAL ASSESSMENT PROCESS This ESIA, conducted by ECC, is undertaken in terms of the Environmental Management Act, No. 7 of 2007 and its regulations.
+The process followed is set out in the flowchart in Figure 2.